Home » All Recipes » Snack » Matcha Butter Cookies

 Notes

 Make sure to measure the flour correctly if using volume measurement.
-The cookies will end up too hard to pipe if you add too much flour.
+The cookies will end up too dry if you add too much flour.
 Use a spoon to scoop the flour into the measuring cup.
 Then, level the top with a knife or other straight-edged utensil.

 Video